Sri Lanka is a sheet of bubble wrap.

 Go to the palace-on-the-mountain called Tomorrowland and watch the mountains until it’s time to leave.
 Yes, there is a direct bus to Colombo from right outside.

 Alright, so at this point, you’ve got a pretty good overview of what to expect from visiting Sri Lanka, but what specifically are you going to find?

 Sri Lanka’s tourism sector is fairly set and the stops on the typical tour of Sri Lanka are pretty well-tread: they’re well-developed and already come with expectations of what a tourist wants.
 The end result is that visiting Sri Lanka’s typical travel guide “places to visit” feels, well, like being in a bubble.
 A shelter from the big, scary South Asia outside.

 And the Sri Lankan-brand South Asian yumminess between the bubbles?
 It’s delicious!
 Despite a different religious heritage, the feeling is similar to backpacking in India… but pulled back.
 Nothing feels so hectic, nothing feels so chaotic, and it’s considerably cleaner too.
-It’s like the backpacking New Zealand on the Indian sub-continent: little, beautiful, and comparatively chill.
+It’s like the backpacking New Zealand ezperience of the Indian sub-continent: little, beautiful, and comparatively chill.

 All that said, it’s still South Asia.
 Many people I meet backpacking in Sri Lanka who are fresher to the game can still find it overwhelming.
 Expect some uncomfortable stares, moments of utter confusion, and personal boundaries occasionally being crossed.

 Travelling between the bubbles is easy as kottu!
 The travel places in Sri Lanka are accompanied by numerous public and private transport options and the setup is pretty straightforward: